mrowe/clj-ldap-auth/README.md

 All relevant configuration properties can be set via system properties (i.e. `java -D...`).
 The following parameters are required:

- * auth.hostname

-   The hostname of your LDAP server.
+ * `auth.hostname` - The hostname of your LDAP server.

- * auth.basedn

-   The base DN in which to search for user ids
+ * `auth.basedn` - The base DN in which to search for user ids.

- * auth.binddn

-   The DN with which to bind to the LDAP server to look up usernames
+ * `auth.binddn` - The DN with which to bind to the LDAP server to look up usernames.

- * auth.bindpw

-   The password for the `binddn`
+ * `auth.bindpw` - The password for the `binddn`.

 The following parameters are optional:

- * auth.port

-   The port on which to connect to the LDAP server.
+ * `auth.port` - The port on which to connect to the LDAP server.
 Defaults to `636`.

- * auth.ssl

-   Whether or not to use SSL.
-Defaults to `true`
+ * `auth.ssl` - Should the connection to the LDAP server use SSL.
+Defaults to `true`.

 ## Documentation